Delph-Sunny/11-Note_Taker/README.md

 WHEN I run the application,
 THEN I can create and save notes
 WHEN some notes were previously saved,
-THEN I should be able to view them
-WHEN some notes were previously saved,
-THEN I can delete them if I want.
+THEN I can view them or delete them.

 ```